 The bewildering array of bikes is due not only to marketing, but because no one type of bike is ideal for all uses.
 The above equine saying is often invoked by bike enthusiasts (James included) to justify owning multiple bikes for varied purposes.
-Through my cycling career, at any one time, I have had one bike which was my recreational vehicle and one for commuting to work.
+Through my cycling career, at any one time, I have had one bike which was for commuting to work (pictured at the bottom of the Upcycles web page) and one which was my recreational vehicle.
 If I had to live with just one bike, it would be my commuting bike, no regrets.
 Why such devotion?
 Simplicity = Joy.

 The American bicycle industry promotes and offers bicycles ideally suited for recreational and sport use.
 They are designed for high speed on open roads or off-road trails in a recreational setting.
-Furthermore, the modern bicycle industry thrives on fads and divergent systems for this narrow range of use, that marginally enhance performance at increased complexity and cost.
+Furthermore, the modern bicycle industry thrives on fads and divergent systems that marginally enhance performance for increasingly narrow ranges of recreational applications, at increased complexity and cost.

 Performance is not limited to what the wind tunnel or rolling resistance drum tells us, however, in the real world performance includes reliability, all-day comfort, serviceability and affordability.
-Fifty years of cycling and wrenching have convinced me that simpler and time-tested mechanisms are not only less expensive.
-In most over time, they outperform more complicated ones.
+Fifty years of cycling and wrenching have convinced me that simpler and time-tested mechanisms are not only less expensive, but over time they outperform more complicated ones.
 The two greatest performance/reliability tradeoffs are tires and the bicycle's drivetrain.

 A necessary complication for human-powered travel is multiple gears.
 Because the human engine is limited to about a quarter horsepower, it needs help from gearing to convert that power into forward motion on a bicycle over varied terrain.